mz0121coder/mz0121coder/README.md

 - 💻 I’m a software developer based in the Midlands, UK.
 I have a background in Economics & trading.
 - 🔭 I'm contributing towards building a health focussed social platform and marketplace.
-- 🌱 Currently learning Redux and Python.
-In my free time I enjoy swimming and hiking.

 ### 🤝 Connect with me: